macroviewer/NexusTrader/docs/source/index.rst

 Introduction
 -----------------

-TradeBot is a professional-grade open-source quantitative trading platform, specifically designed for **large capital management** and **complex strategy development**, dedicated to providing high-performance, scalable, and user-friendly quantitative trading solutions.
+NexusTrader is a professional-grade open-source quantitative trading platform, specifically designed for **large capital management** and **complex strategy development**, dedicated to providing high-performance, scalable, and user-friendly quantitative trading solutions.